surajnagar-1/dockerized-flask-app/README.md

 # 🚀 Dockerized Flask App

 A stylish Python Flask web application containerized using Docker.
-This project demonstrates **multi-stage builds with Distroless images** and **Docker Compose orchestration** for DevOps practice.
+This project is built for practicing DevOps concepts like containerization, environment variables, and service orchestration using Docker Compose.

 ---